DIR Floortime is a play based therapy for children.

 The Purpose of Observation

-There are two purposes for observation:
+There are two purposes for observing your child before joining in with them:

 - It helps you understand the different ways your child interacts with others.
 You’ll see patterns in their individual communicative style which is helpful when communicating with your child too.